imzcy/JavaScriptExecutable/README.md

 3. Moc all `JSEUI*.h` (except `JSEUIBase.h` and `JSEUITpl.h`) using *Meta-Object Compiler* included in Qt.
 4. Compile and link.

+Mac

+1. `cd` to root directory.
+2. `mkdir build; cd build/`.
+3. `make all -f ../Makefile.mac`
+4. If error occurs, check your Qt and v8 installation directory and modify Makefile.mac accordingly.

 How to run?
 --------------------